Karthik13062002/Image-Encryption-Decryption/Readme.md

     ```bash
     npm install
     ```
-    It will install all the required dependencies present in package.json
+    It will install all the required dependencies (node modules) present in package.json

 2. **Start the Application** :
     ```bash